MicrosoftDocs/powerapps-docs/articles/controls/control-data-table.md

 Shows a set of data in a tabular format.

 ## Description ##
 The **Data table** control shows a dataset in a format that includes column headers for each field that the control shows.
-As the maker, you have full control over the fields that are shown from the data source and the order that the fields appear in.
-The **Data table** control maintains a **Selected** property that, like the **Gallery**, points to the single row that is currently selected.
-Therefore, the **Data table** control can be linked to other controls.
+As an app maker, you have full control over which fields appear and in what order.
+As in the **Gallery** control, the **Data table** control maintains a **Selected** property that points to the selected row.
+Therefore, you can link the **Data table** control to other controls.

 ## Capabilities ##
-The **Data table** control is a relatively recent addition to PowerApps.
-This section provides information about items that are supported and those that are not supported.
+PowerApps introduced the **Data table** control on May 5, 2017.
+This section provides information about items that are supported and those that aren't supported.

 **Now available**

-- The **Data table** control data is read-only.
+- Data in a **Data table** control is read-only.
 - A single row is always selected in a **Data table** control.
-- Link a **Data table** control to connected data sources.
+- Link a **Data table** control to a connected data source.
-- **(New)** Link a **Data table** control to local data sources (collections).
+- **(New)** Link a **Data table** control to a local data source (collection).
-- **(New)** Adjust **data table** control column widths while the app is running, though changes are not saved.
+- **(New)** Adjust column widths in a **Data table** control while you run the app, though your changes aren't saved.
-- **(New)** By default, when you link a **Data table** control to connectors that have implemented this capability, such as Microsoft Common Data Service, a set of initial fields are shown.
-You can add or remove these and additional fields as necessary.
+- **(New)** A set of default fields appear in a **Data table** control when you link it to a connector that has implemented this capability, such as the Common Data Service.
+You can then show or hide these fields and others as necessary.

 **Not yet available**

-- Support for customizing a column, including column widths, texts, and styling
+- Customize columns, including widths, text, and styling
-- Support for hyperlinks inside the **Data table** control
+- Show hyperlinks in a **Data table** control
-- Use of the **Data table** control inside form controls
+- Add a **Data table** control in a form control
-- Ability to change the height of all the rows
+- Change the height of all rows
-- Copy/paste the **Data table** control
+- Copy and paste a **Data table** control
-- Showing images in the **Data table** control
+- Show images in a **Data table** control
-- Showing fields from related entities
+- Show fields from related entities
-- Built-in filter and sort support from the **Data table** control column headings
+- Use built-in functionality to filter and sort data by column heading
-- Using **Data table** control inside the **Gallery** control
+- Add a **Data table** control in a **Gallery** control
-- Editing data in the **Data table** control
+- Edit data in the **Data table** control
-- Selecting multiple rows
+- Select multiple rows

 **Known issues**

-- No data appears if you use the **FirstN** function in the **Data table** control **Items** property.
+- No data appears if you use the **FirstN** function in the **Items** property.
 - If you modify the **Items** property, the field list is reset.
-- For some connectors, after you modify the **Items** property, the connection to the data source is lost.
+- For some connectors, the connection to the data source is lost if you modify the **Items** property.

 ## Key properties ##
 + [**Items**](properties-core.md) – The source of data that the control shows.